Tanguyrhd/PlantDoc-Object-Detection/Analyse.md

 - **27 classes** including healthy and diseased leaves
 - Annotations with **bounding boxes** (PASCAL VOC format)

-**Justification**: Recognized academic dataset, quality annotations, sufficient diversity of species and diseases for a realistic use case.

 ---

 ## 3. Technical Architecture